DigiBP/Team-Ricola/README.md

 Video Link: [Appointment Booking](https://drive.google.com/file/d/1Qu6Tp09XltZ7QVgK8HluyKGdLfSfDgy7/view?usp=sharing)

 ___________
+## Medication Stock REST API
+This API facilitates monitoring low stock items, deducting sold medications, and restocking items in the pharmacy inventory through specific endpoints.
+The database operates on a simple CSV structure.
+Notably, changes made within the API aren't directly written to the CSV.
+Instead, for showcasing purposes, the stock resets upon API restarts.
+While in an optimal scenario, changes should reflect in the CSV, this method serves demonstration needs effectively.

+When the API detects a low stock item, it initiates a reorder process.
+This action prompts the creation of a manual task in Camunda.
+Upon the arrival of the medication, personnel can restock the shelves and fill out a form in Camunda, specifying the restocked quantity.
+The submission of this form updates the running database without directly modifying the CSV file.

+#### Routes:

+##### 1. Order Low Stock Medication

+-   **Route:** `/stock/order` (GET)
+-   **Purpose:** Retrieves items low on stock and not yet ordered.
+-   **Action:**
+    -   Finds items with stock levels below a threshold (`stock_low_threshold`) and not marked as ordered.
+    -   Marks these items as ordered (`'ordered'` column in CSV).
+-   **Response:**
+    -   If no items need reordering, it returns `{"reorder_started": False}`.
+    -   If items are reordered, it returns `{"reorder_started": True}`.

+##### 2. Deduct Medication Amount

+-   **Route:** `/stock/<name>/deduct` (POST)
+-   **Purpose:** Deducts sold medication amount from the stock.
+-   **Action:**
+    -   Takes the medication name from the URL and deducts the specified amount from the stock if available.
+    -   If the medication doesn’t exist or the requested amount exceeds stock, it provides appropriate responses.
+-   **Example Payload:**
+	- ```{ "amount": 5 }```
+	- This payload deducts 5 units of the specified medication.
+-   **Response:**
+    -   `"Success"` (with status code 200) if the deduction is successful.
+    -   `"Not enough left"` if the requested amount exceeds available stock.
+    -   `"Medication not tracked"` if the medication isn't in the system.

+##### 3. Restock Medication

+-   **Route:** `/stock/restock` (POST)
+-   **Purpose:** Restocks medication in the inventory.
+-   **Action:**
+    -   Accepts a JSON payload containing medication names and their restock amounts.
+    -   Increases the stock levels for specified medications and marks them as not ordered.
+-   **Example Payload:**
+	- ```{ "Aspirin": 10, "Ibuprofen": 20 }```
+	- This payload indicates restocking 10 units of Aspirin and 20 units of Ibuprofen.
+Adjust the medication names and quantities as needed.
+-   **Response:** `"Success"` (with status code 200) after successful restocking.

+#### CSV Database Structure:

+-   **Fields:** `id`, `name`, `stock`, `prescription_needed`, `ordered`.
+-   `id`: Unique identifier for each medication.
+-   `name`: Name of the medication.
+-   `stock`: Current stock level.
+-   `prescription_needed`: Indicates if a prescription is required.
+-   `ordered`: Boolean indicating whether the medication has been ordered.

+___________

 ## Conclusion
-Under the leadership of Andreas Martin and Charuta Panda, we have been working on the development of PharmacAI, an innovative system for optimizing and digitizing the medication procurement process in Switzerland.
+Under the leadership of Andreas Martin and Charuta Pande, we have been working on the development of PharmacAI, an innovative system for optimizing and digitizing the medication procurement process in Switzerland.
 Our goal was to make the process more user-friendly and efficient for both patients and employees.

 The current medication procurement process requires patients to visit pharmacies in person, which is often associated with long waiting times, limited opening hours and challenges in consultation.
 Additional issues such as confidentiality concerns, cost and language barriers further complicate the process.

-To overcome these challenges, we plan introduced a fully automated system supported by a chatbot.
+To overcome these challenges, we introduced a fully automated system supported by a chatbot.
 This chatbot is available 24/7 and allows patients to order medication quickly, efficiently and discreetly.
 The main advantages of this system include time savings, constant availability, a simple user interface, quick responses, automated order processing and discretion.

 The project envisages two main use cases: Firstly, ordering medication via the chatbot (either after consultation which medication to get from the chatbot or after having received a prescription from a doctor) and secondly, arranging an appointment or teleconsultation via chatbot.
 These innovations aim to revolutionize the medication procurement process in Switzerland by improving efficiency, accessibility and user experience.
+The Workflow also automatically checks for items low on stock and reorders them if necessary to further make the pharmacists life easier.

 In the future, it would be exciting to integrate personalized medication recommendations and detailed information about side effects and drug interactions.
 These innovations will not only increase patient safety, but also significantly improve the efficiency of the system.